Commonwealth Fusion Systems logo

 HTS Magnet Supply & Licensing

-CFS is monetizing its superconducting magnet platform through external partnerships, including cable licensing with Type One Energy and a long-term magnet design and manufacturing agreement with Realta Fusion.
+CFS is monetizing its superconducting magnet platform through external partnerships, anchored by an April 2026 long-term HTS magnet design and manufacturing agreement with Realta Fusion (potential multi-billion-dollar value) and prior cable licensing with Type One Energy plus magnet supply to the Wisconsin WHAM experiment.

 Key Metrics